With some 200,000 inhabitants, Odense is the third largest city in Denmark. It's name comes from Odin, chief of the ancient Viking gods.

 Simply fill out the online form at sduhousing.sdu.dk

 Autumn semester: 1 May

 Applications received after deadline cannot be guaranteed accommodation!

 In person: Campus House, Campusvej 1, ground floor, 5230, Odense M, Denmark

 Phone: +45 6550 2053

 Please note that the guarantee for accommodation only applies once.
 If you decide to extend your stay, you will either have to keep your accommodation or give it up and find something new on your own.

 If you leave Denmark for a period of time (eg. sabbatical leave, internship or exchange stay) we cannot guarantee new accommodation for you when you return to Denmark.

 We will, of course, try to help you as best we can.
-If we find accommodation for you, please note that you can first expect it to be vacant from 15 February.
-Many students during the autumn semester have exams until the end of January and will first vacate the rooms then.
-We can unfortunately most likely not help you to find accommodation by 1 February due to this overlap.
+If we find accommodation for you, please note that you cannot expect to get a room before 15 February.
+Many students have exams until the end of January and will not vacate the rooms before then.
+Due to this overlap, we will probably not be able to offer you an accommodation by 1 February.